Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Finding a Financial Advisor

-• So you’ve decided you want professional help?
+• So you’ve decided you want professional help managing your finances.
 Regardless of the specific area you need help with, you’ll want to properly vet your advisor to make sure their services are suitable to your financial situation and long-term goals.
 Consider our list of 10 questions to ask a financial advisor

 • Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.